 class My_class: class_attribute_1 = 40 class_attribute_2 = "Hello world" def class_method(self): #every class method must have a conventional self argument print("This method print Hello")

-In the above example, we have uses class keyword to create a class, name My_class and inside the class block, it has two attributes class_atrribute_1 and class_attribute_2, and one method class_method.
-So the Question is how can we access the attributes and methods of class My_class, though we can use the class name itself to access its attributes and methods but it would make the class concept so limited that’s my we make class objects, the advantage of calling the class properties (methods and attributes) with objects that we can create as many as objects of a single class that increase the flexibility of using a class concept.
+In the above example, we have used the class keyword to create a class named My_class and inside the class block, it has two attributes – namely class_atrribute_1 and class_attribute_2, and one method named class_method.
+So the question that arises here is that how can we access the attributes and methods of class My_class.
+Though we can use the class name itself to access its attributes and methods, it would make the class concept limited.
+So, what we need to do is to call the class properties.
+The key advantage of calling the class properties (methods and attributes) is that we can create as many objects as we want of a single class, and this will increase the flexibility of using the class concept.

-We create an Object of a class to invoke the class properties.
-As we know that we can create more than one object of a single class that means we can create different models using a single blueprint.
+We create an object of a class to invoke the class properties.
+We can create more than one object of a single class, which means that we can create different models using a single blueprint.

-Syntax of creating an object of a class:
+Syntax for creating an object of a class

 object_name = Class_Name()